-Anyone who needs to improve or restore function as a result of surgery, illness, disease or injury can benefit from an individualized rehabilitatuin program to restore function.
+Anyone who needs to improve or restore function as a result of surgery, illness, disease or injury can benefit from an individualized rehabilitation program.
 At Mercy, we provide a continuum of care, bridging the transition from inpatient to outpatient care.
 Our comprehensive and innovative programs are designed to help our patients achieve their goals for independence.
 Our physical, occupational and speech-language therapists are experts in medical and surgical rehabilitation services.
-We work closely with your phusician or sugeon to provide the most effective treatment for your condition.
+We work closely with your physician or sugeon to provide the most effective treatment for your condition.

 Contact your physician to request a referral to therapy at Mercy.
 Most insurance policies include a rehabilitation benefit.
-Check with your helath plan to determine coverage.
+Check with your health plan to determine coverage.

 For more information, please call 541-677-4546.

-Our competent and friendly office staff would be happy to answer our questions.
+Our competent and friendly office staff would be happy to answer your questions.

 Mercy Home Health therapy services are available by physician order at home when you are home-bound and unable to come in for outpatient services. [learn more]

 At Mercy Institute of Rehabilitation, our outpatient services include specialty care for: orthopedics, sports medicine, joint replacement, shoulder and hand conditions, stroke recovery, balance disorders, brain injury, Parkinson's disease, speech and swallowing disorders, lymphedema, work injuiries, and mutliple other medical conditions.
 Our large outpatient facility serves all age groups and has a wide variety of equipment including a therapeutic pool.
-We have a friendlh and talented staff of Physical Therapists, Occupational Therapists amd Speech/Language Pathologists waiting to serve you!
+We have a friendly and talented staff of Physical Therapists, Occupational Therapists and Speech/Language Pathologists waiting to serve you!